Interleukin 33: Structure

 IL-33 is a member of the IL-1 superfamily of cytokines, a determination based in part on the molecules β-trefoil structure, a conserved structure type described in other IL-1 cytokines, including IL-1α, IL-1β, IL-1Ra and IL-18.
 In this structure, the 12 β-strands of the β-trefoil are arranged in three pseudorepeats of four β-strand units, of which the first and last β-strands are antiparallel staves in a six-stranded β-barrel, while the second and third β-strands of each repeat form a β-hairpin sitting atop the β-barrel.
 IL-33 is a ligand that binds to a high-affinity receptor family member ST2.
 The complex of these two molecules with IL-1RAcP indicates a ternary complex formation.
 The binding area appears to be a mix of polar and non-polar regions that create a specific binding between ligand and receptor.
 The interface between the molecules has been shown to be extensive.
 Structural data on the IL-33 molecule was determined by solution NMR and small angle X-ray scattering.

 Function

 Interleukin 33 (IL-33) is a cytokine belonging to the IL-1 superfamily.
 IL-33 induces helper T cells, mast cells, eosinophils and basophils to produce type 2 cytokines.
 This cytokine was previously named NF-HEV 'nuclear factor (NF) in high endothelial venules' (HEVs) since it was originally identified in these specialized cells.
 IL-33 acts intracellularly as a nuclear factor and extracellularly as a cytokine.

+Role as alarmin

+Alarmins, also known as danger-associated molecular patterns (DAMPs), are endogenous molecules that are released by stressed, damaged, or dying cells.
+They play a crucial role in the immune response by alerting the immune system to tissue damage or danger.
+The bioactive pro-inflammatory form of IL-33 is released from necrotic but not apoptotic cells, classifying it as alarmin.
+IL-33 released from damaged tissue during viral infection directly stimulates cytotoxic CD8+ T cells for the efficient generation of a memory–recall response and antiviral immunity.